 Take Booking.com, for instance.
 They have English-speaking agents based in Manila handling part of their Customer Service emails, even though they’re written in various European languages.
 This is possible because they use Unbabel as a native translation layer embedded in their workflow, which delivers native-quality translations of their support tickets.

 This means that the members based in Manila can communicate with customers in any language.
 They simply have to write in English, then Unbabel’s technology and editors community will do the rest, ensuring travelers can communicate in their native language, and solve problems faster.

 Suddenly Booking.com is able to distribute workload evenly across the team and implement a first-in-first-out approach to all customer contacts.
 All markets handled from Manila receive the exact same level of service, and first-reply times become stabler and shorter across all supported languages.

 In my case, being able to explain what happened with my bag in Portuguese, understanding what they were trying to say and finding my belongings faster would have made me incredibly happy.

 Another good example is Easyjet, which also moved part of its support operations from Germany to the Philippines.
 Many of their customers reach out to the Customer Service team via chat.
 Customers expect chat to be even faster than email and want to solve the problem within eight to 10 minutes.
 Now, finding a Portuguese agent available in such a small time-window is not easy when you have thousands of customers, and doing that in English isn’t ideal either.
-Using Unbabel Chat means that now any agent can pick up the conversation, write in their own preferred language, but actually communicate with the customers in their native language.
+Using Unbabel’s live chat translation means that now any agent can pick up the conversation, write in their own preferred language, but actually communicate with the customers in their native language.